 How to Travel: Ways to Make Money Traveling

 This is the third post in my “How To Travel” series.
-To read “How To Travel: An Introduction” click here or check out ‘Utilizing Credit Cards
+To read “How To Travel: An Introduction” click here or check out ‘Utilizing Credit Cards‘

 The biggest issue I hear when I talk to people about traveling is that they can’t afford it.
 Some people truly believe that traveling is a hobby that only depletes a bank account and that’s what stops them from seeing the world.
 What a lot of people don’t realize is that if you want to travel bad enough you can find a way to make it happen.
 There are countless opportunities out there for people who not only want to travel but also want to make money while doing it.

 When I decided to start traveling after college I was clueless.
 I had grown up in Nebraska.
 Gone to college in Nebraska.
 Got my first real job in Nebraska.
 Nebraska was really all I knew at that time.
 When you know you want to make a change and decide to leave everything you know behind where do you start?
 I knew it was time to leave but had no idea how to make that happen.
+One practical tip for traveling on a budget is to pack light and smart.
+Investing in versatile clothing can help you save space and reduce baggage fees.
+For instance, an oversized t-shirt can be styled in multiple ways and is perfect for both casual outings and as a comfy travel outfit.

 I ended up Googling “Travel Jobs” and quickly found that if traveling was my new goal there were plenty of ways to help me do that.
 I applied for as many of them as I could.
 Cruise ship worker, Au Pair, TESL, resort worker, etc. A lot of the opportunities out there may seem unconventional to some, but a life of travel and change is anything but conventional.
 I decided that working on a cruise ship was the perfect blend of everything I wanted.